 An adjuvant can have a great influence on the physical and chemical properties of the formulation, especially technical characteristics.
-If the formulation is claimed to be used with an adjuvant then the physical-chemical properties are requested for the product mixed with the adjuvant in question.
+If the formulation has to be used with an adjuvant then it should be clearly specified (e.g. by trade name) on the label and in the GAP.
+In this case, tests on relevant physical-chemical properties for the product mixed with the adjuvant in question are required.
+If there are available data from efficacy study (field test performed with product-adjuvant mix) that show good physical compatibility and acceptable technical properties, then this will in most cases be sufficient for the physico-chemical section.

-Storage stability test at elevated temperature is always required independent of whether a 2-year storage stability test at ambient temperatures is available.
-The 2 year shelf life study should be carried out in the same material as the commercial packaging, and the final results of the study must be available before the authorisation is granted.
-Where appropriate, data on the content of relevant impurities, before and after storage, shall be provided.
+Storage stability test at elevated temperature is always required independent of whether a 2-year storage stability test at ambient temperatures is available or not.
+The 2-year shelf life study should be carried out in the same material as the commercial packaging, and the final results of the study must be available before the authorisation is granted.

 If theoretically a relevant impurity could be formed during storage, then its content should be determined before and after storage (accelerated and shelf-life studies).
-If it could not be formed during storage, then determination of its content is not required before and after storage.
-In cases where the relevant impurity cannot be formed upon storage, then a justification for not submitting data on the content of the relevant impurity in the formulated product shall be provided.
-However, a validated analytical method for the determination of the relevant impurity in the formulation is required.
+If it could not be formed during storage, then determination of its content is not required after storage.
+In cases where the relevant impurity cannot be formed upon manufacture or storage, then a justification for not submitting data on the content of the relevant impurity in the formulated product shall be provided.
+However, a validated analytical method for the determination of the relevant impurity in the formulation is always required.

-If tank mixing is recommended on the label the physical compatibility should be demonstrated, by ASTM E1518-05 method or equivalent, and reported.
-Alternatively, the acceptability of tank mixing may be based on evidence from a relevant field study evaluated in efficacy section of the dRR (see also section 4.4 of this guidance).
+If tank mixing is recommended on the label, then the physical compatibility should be demonstrated, by ASTM E1518-05 method or equivalent, and reported.
+Alternatively, the acceptability of tank mixing may be based on evidence from a relevant field study evaluated in the efficacy section of the dRR (see also section 4.4 of this guidance).
 Known non-compatibility shall be reported.